lawrence-chillrud/ece475/README.md

 ## 8. Feature selection

-Five feature selecion algorithms were used to find the most descriptive features using a grid search over possible hyperparameters.
+Five feature selection algorithms were used to find the most descriptive features using a grid search over possible hyperparameters.
 These algorithms are distance correlation, lasso, random forest, xgboost, and gradient boosted decision trees.
-Only the first four were ran due to time constraints with re: exhaustive gridsearches.
+Only the first four were run due to time constraints with re: exhaustive gridsearches.
 Furthermore, due to the nature of the algorithms, xgboost, random forest, and lasso allowed an additional search to determine how many of the top features should be included in the model.
 ![Distance Correlation Features](results/distance_correlation_features.png)
 ![Lasso Features](results/lasso_features.png)
 ![Random Forest](results/random_forest_features.png)